dimits-ts/coffee-ui/documentation/report.md

 - Add almost complete functionality in Android.
 - Use A.I. solutions where desired by the users.
 - Refactor UI screens according to user feedback.
-- Implement quality-of-life (QoL) improvements in our main UI screens such as custom progress bars.
+- Implement quality-of-life (QoL) improvements in our main UI screens
 - Record and integrate video tutorials.

 ### Target Audience